 Place your BOSU ball on the floor with its flat side down, then lie over the dome so that it cradles your lower back.

 Lift your right hand above your head, and rest your left hand on your stomach.

-Bend your left knee and rest your left foot on the floor, then extend your right leg out to the front.
+Bend your left knee, rest your left foot on the floor, and extend your right leg out to the front.

 Do a Crunch, reaching your right hand in the direction of your left leg, then return to your starting position.
 Repeat, alternating sides.